(Degenerative Joint Disease; Osteoarthrosis; Hypertrophic Osteoarthritis)

 Primary OA may be localized to certain joints (eg, chondromalacia patellae is a mild OA that occurs in young people).
 Primary OA is usually subdivided by the site of involvement (eg, hands and feet, knee, hip).
 If primary OA involves multiple joints, it is classified as primary generalized OA.

 Secondary OA results from conditions that change the microenvironment of the cartilage.
-These conditions include significant trauma, congenital joint abnormalities, metabolic defects (eg, hemochromatosis, Wilson disease), infections (causing postinfectious arthritis), endocrine and neuropathic diseases, and disorders that alter the normal structure and function of hyaline cartilage (eg, RA, gout, chondrocalcinosis).
+These conditions include significant trauma, congenital joint abnormalities, metabolic defects (eg, hemochromatosis, Wilson disease), infections (causing postinfectious arthritis), endocrine and neuropathic diseases, and disorders that alter the normal structure and function of hyaline cartilage (eg, rheumatoid arthritis [RA], gout, chondrocalcinosis).

 The trigger of OA is most often unknown, but OA sometimes begins with tissue damage from mechanical injury (eg, torn meniscus), transmission of inflammatory mediators from the synovium into cartilage, or defects in cartilage metabolism.
+Obesity triggers some of these defects in cartilage metabolism, leading to cartilage matrix damage and subchondral bone remodeling mediated by adipokines such as leptin and adipsin.
 The tissue damage stimulates chondrocytes to attempt repair, which increases production of proteoglycans and collagen.
 However, efforts at repair also stimulate the enzymes that degrade cartilage, as well as inflammatory cytokines, which are normally present in small amounts.
 Inflammatory mediators trigger an inflammatory cycle that further stimulates the chondrocytes and synovial lining cells, eventually breaking down the cartilage.
 Chondrocytes undergo programmed cell death (apoptosis).
 Once cartilage is destroyed, exposed bone becomes eburnated and sclerotic.

 OA of the spine can, at the disk level, cause marked thickening and proliferation of the posterior longitudinal ligaments, which are posterior to the vertebral body but anterior to the spinal cord.
 The result can be transverse bars that encroach on the anterior spinal cord.
 Hypertrophy and hyperplasia of the ligamenta flava, which are posterior to the spinal cord, often compress the posterior canal, causing lumbar spinal stenosis.
 In contrast, the anterior and posterior nerve roots, ganglia, and common spinal nerve are relatively well protected in the intervertebral foramina, where they occupy only 25% of the available and well-cushioned space.